rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/ClearEventListeners.md

 ### Invalid Intent and Response

 An invalid scenario is not possible for this handler as it is not accepting parameters or additional information for deregistering all events.
+If we pass any additional parameters for this handler, those will be ignored by default.